ibm-cloud-docs/vpc/lb-faqs.md

 * The provided certificate CRN may not be valid.
 * The certificate instance in Certificate Manager may not have an associated private key.

+### What is the role of Load balancer front end listeners?
+{: #what-is-the-role-for-load-balancer-front-end-listeners}

+Load Balancer front end listeners are the application listening ports.
+They act as proxies for backend pools.

+### Why are there only 2 IPs instead of 3?
+{: #why-are-there-only-2-ips-instead-of-3-at-instantionation}

+Load Balancer for VPC operates in ACTIVE-ACTIVE mode, a configuration that makes it highly available.
+Horizontal scaling may further add extra appliances when your load increases.
+It's recommended that you choose subnets in different zones to make your load balancers support MZR.
+This way, if a zone is negatively impacted, a new load balancer will be provisioned in a different zone.